Code-Institute-Submissions/overlay-test/README.md

 * A way to receive their results
 * Information about what their results mean
 * To be able to buy overlays
-* A way to contact the the company to ask further questions
+* A way to contact the company to ask further questions

 #### As a developer / business I expect